gemrb/gemrb.github.io/Common-problems.md

 Here's a list of bugs that keep getting reported, but are not for us to fix:

-  * BG1: Kelddath at the Song of the Morning in Temple (AR3400) should buy Wyvern heads (MISC52)- he does not.
+  * BG1: Kelddath at the Song of the Morning in Temple (AR3400) should buy Wyvern heads (MISC52) - he does not.
 He gives gp for first one, but you can't sell anything in his store.
       * like any temple, you can't sell stuff there; he is also scripted to only accept one wyvern head
-  * BG1: Flooding mine (Cha.5) should trigger Wyrm's Crossing opening- does it?
+  * BG1: Flooding mine (Cha.5) should trigger Wyrm's Crossing opening - does
+    it?
 Here not, but maybe I didn't use elevator (trigger) like I should (prior to talking to miner)...
 (Pure speculation- similar thing reported in original, as well as in